CADLabs/ethereum-economic-model/README.md

 ### Mathematical Model Specification

 The [Mathematical Model Specification](https://hackmd.io/@CADLabs/ryLrPm2T_) document articulates the relevant system dynamics as a state-space representation, the mathematical modelling paradigm underlying the cadCAD simulation library.
-It can be understood as a minimum viable formalism necessary to enable solid cadCAD modeling.
+It can be understood as a minimum viable formalism necessary to enable solid cadCAD modelling.

 ### Differential Model Specification